 b.
 Possible enforcement spots are: the previous spot, the spot of the foul, the succeeding spot, the spot where the run ends, and-for scrimmage kicks only-the postscrimmage kick spot.

-Determining the Enforcement Spot
+Determining the Enforcement Spot and the Basic Spot

 ARTICLE 2. a.
 Dead-ball fouls.
 The enforcement spot for a foul committed when the ball is dead is the succeeding spot.